zaclummys/apex-by-example/classes/README.md

 A constructor is a special method that is called whenever an instance of a class is created.
 It is used to initialize the instance variables of the class.
 The constructor has the same name as the class and does not have a return type.

-In the `Person` defined above, the constructor was used to initialize the `name` and `age` properties of the `Person` class using the parameters passed to it:
+In the `Person` class, the constructor was used to initialize the `name` and `age` instance variables using the parameters passed to it:

 ```apex
 public Person (String name, Integer age) {